Washington Navy Yard shooting: Reactions

 Shortly after news of the shooting broke, United States President Barack Obama pledged to ensure the perpetrators would be held responsible.
 Obama ordered flags at the White House, all public buildings and all military and naval posts, stations and vessels to be flown at half-staff until sunset on September 20.
 On September 17, Department of Defense officials laid a wreath at the Navy Memorial plaza in honor of the victims.
 In the wake of the shooting, President Obama called on Congress to revisit gun control legislation.
 On September 22, he attended a memorial service for the victims.

 The shooting sparked a discussion on the adequacy of security at U.S. military facilities.
 On September 18, Defense Secretary Chuck Hagel ordered a review of security procedures at military facilities around the world.
 Foreign Policy magazine reported that virtually anyone with a Common Access Card (C.A.C.), provided to government contractors, civilian Defense Department employees, and soldiers, can enter many military facilities "without being patted down or made to go through a metal detector".
 The shooter had a Secret-level security clearance and a C.A.C. allowing him to enter the Navy Yard.
 Conservative commentators including Alex Jones, Ted Nugent, and others suggested that "gun-free zones" on military bases were to blame for the massacre.
-On NBC's Meet the Press, National Rifle Association leader Wayne LaPierre said, "when the good guys with guns got there, it stopped."
+On NBC's Meet the Press, National Rifle Association of America leader Wayne LaPierre said, "when the good guys with guns got there, it stopped."
 In the libertarian Reason magazine, J.D.
 Tuccille said that on domestic U.S. military bases, most soldiers are prohibited from carrying guns, and that this made the base more vulnerable to an attack.